-The Group leases its investment properties (Note 16 to the financial statements) under operating lease arrangements, with leases negotiated for terms ranging from one to two years.
+The Group leases its investment properties (Note 16 to the financial statements) under operating lease arrangements, with leases negotiated for terms ranging from one to three years.
 The terms of these leases generally require the tenants to pay security deposits.

-At 31 December 2013, the Group had total future minimum lease receivables under non-cancellable operating leases with its tenants falling due as follows:
+At the end of the reporting period, the Group had total future minimum lease receivables under noncancellable operating leases with its tenants falling due as follows: